John-Malcolm-Design/GP_Assignment/README.md

 Once Node and NPM are installed: run `npm install` to install Express and Socket.io. run `node server` to start the server listening on port 3000.
-Navigate to *localhost:3000* in a browser to play game..
+Navigate to *localhost:3000* in a browser to the play game.

 (Make sure to run above in the *root* of game directory)